Sync Master

 Replenishment lead time is the other challenge.
 Even when you want to reorder during the season, suppliers have often wrapped up their production runs and you simply can't get more.
 That's why you have to read the market and place orders before the season starts — and the cost of guessing wrong is significant.

 On top of that, the right move depends on the phase.
 Discounting during ramp-up is premature, and aggressive inventory levels during the tail-end raise your oversell risk.
 You need to adapt both how you manage the sheet and how often you sync to match the phase you're in.
+Set the baseline first with how often you should sync.

 The three phases